niceyeti/tutornetes/clusters/base_cluster/go_grpc_example/README.md

 3) Run the server (lazy way with env vars):
     * export DB_USER=niceyeti; export DB_PASSWORD=niceyeti; export DB_HOST=172.17.0.1; export DB_PORT=5432; ./bin/server

+### The Database

+The database is merely for demonstration purposes and playing with gorm, and describes CRUD operations for a bunch of 'Post' objects which are like blog posts.

+NOTE: the code here is not batteries-included.
+It is not free from sql-injection, has no fluent validation checks, nor did I fully review the gorm docs.
+There could be much to gain in terms of cleaner implementation, layering, security, connection management, and so on.

 ### Diagnostics and Tools

 Port pings: